electron/electron/docs/faq.md

 # Electron FAQ

+## Why did the doc only PR CI fail?

+We renamed stuff from atom_ to electron_, but missed the building of electron:atom_js2c for testing doc only changes.

 ## Why am I having trouble installing Electron?

 When running `npm install electron`, some users occasionally encounter